 Actual cause = the plaintiff’s injury would not have occurred without the defendant’s act Proximate cause = the plaintiff’s injury was directly caused by the defendant’s act and was a reasonably foreseeable result of the defendant’s act

 “But For” Test

-Some states follow the “but for” rule to determine if an event is the proximate cause.
+Some states follow the “but for” rule to determine if an event caused the plaintiff's injury.
 This rule considers whether the injury would not have happened but for the defendant’s negligent action or omission.
-When there is a finding that an injury would not have happened but for a defendant’s action, it establishes the element of proximate cause.
+When there is a finding that an injury would not have happened but for a defendant’s action, it establishes the element of causation.

 “Substantial Factor” Test

-Other states use the “substantial factor” test in connection with proximate cause.
+Other states use the “substantial factor” test in connection with causation.
 Under this rule, the court will consider whether the defendant’s actions or omissions were a substantial factor in causing the injury.
 In jurisdictions that follow the substantial factor test, a substantial factor is one that contributes materially to the occurrence of an injury.
 An action contributes materially when its causative effects are in operation until the moment of injury.
-An act or omission that only trivially affects the occurrence of an injury is not a substantial factor and will not be considered a proximate cause.
+An act or omission that only trivially affects the occurrence of an injury is not a substantial factor and will not be considered the cause of the injury.

 For example, if a distracted driver crashes into a truck carrying explosives, and as a result, the explosives explode and kill the truck driver, the distracted driving is a substantial factor in the accident.
 The distracted driver’s actions are in operation until the truck explodes.
 However, if a distracted driver crashes into a stop sign and in order to avoid the site of the accident, a tractor-trailer driver turning left swings particularly wide such that the portion of the truck carrying explosives hits a parked car and explodes, killing a passing pedestrian, the distracted driver’s actions affected the pedestrian’s death only incidentally, whereas the truck driver’s swinging wide turn is a substantial factor in his or her death.